 need formal education to enter the field.
 That’s because automated technology is complex and always evolving.
 Learning in a supportive and supervised setting ensures the trainee stays safe and gains the experience needed to pursue an entry-level

-In our program, which takes about a year and a half or less to complete, students learn the skills they need to pursue an entry-level career in robotics and automation.1 Students practice on real equipment
+In our program, which is coming to UTI and takes about a year and a half or less to complete, students learn the skills they need to pursue an entry-level career in robotics and automation.1 Students practice on real equipment

 in state-of-the-industry labs.
 Instructors have experience in the field and support students during their training.

 Our schools also provide a Career Services team, which offers assistance to students looking for part-time employment while in school.1

 According to the BLS, more than 1,000 estimated average annual robotics and automation technician job openings are expected in the U.S. over the next decade.67

 According to the BLS, the median annual salary for robotics and automation technicians in the United States was $60,360 in May 2021.59